 Call for Programs

-Call for programs is now open with a deadline of March 3, 2017.
+Call for programs is now open with an extended deadline of March 24, 2017.
 Announcements of program selection will be made by April 10, 2017.

 The importance of collegiate financial well-being research and practice is more critical than ever as campuses continue to experience diminishing resources and our students are tasked with understanding the life-long impacts of their financial decisions.
 The 2017 Symposium on Collegiate Financial Well-Being is your opportunity to share evidence-based practices from your campus or organization, learn from leading researchers in the field, and engage with other professionals who are committed to promoting student financial success.